Maung945/Socket-Programming-Chat-App/Docs/encoding_decoding_example.md

 # Lit Protocol Packet Documentation

-This document explains the structure and functionality of the Lit Protocol Packet, which includes the `LitProtocolPacket` class and associated methods.
+This document explains the how to encode and decode a `LitProtocolPacket` class and associated methods for processing by a client/server.

 ## Overview